-You must wear a face covering when travelling on public transport
+You must wear a face covering when travelling on public transport or visiting transport hubs

 In line with the latest Government guidance, face coverings must be worn for the full duration of journeys on public transport from Monday 15 June.

 From Friday 24 July face coverings must also be worn in all transport hubs.